-Another way to minimize size is by means of a small explosion in the most efficient way as possible.
-It is possible to do this by means of applying the same principles that one can use for a high efficiency design, but simply by means of reducing the amount of fissile material to bring down the yield.
-The larger mass of the implosion system and the tamper and reflector in this case will lead to larger overall mass and volume, although less fissile material is used.
+Another way to minimize size is by means of a small explosion in the most efficient way possible.
+It is possible to do this by means of applying the same principles that one can use for a high-efficiency design, but simply by means of reducing the amount of fissile material to bring down the yield.
+The larger mass of the implosion system and the tamper and reflector in this case will lead to a larger overall mass and volume, although less fissile material is used.

 It is possible to compress 1 kg plutonium to produce a yield in the range of approximately 1 kiloton using a more complicated flying plate design for the implosion system.
 The use of this design determines the types of fissile material which is to be used.
 The high compression suggests accurate neutron initiation timing.
 It is possible to produce yields greater than 1 kiloton with this system as a result of fusion boosting.

-The M388 nuclear projectile had a version of the American W54 warhead, which was a very small fission device with a yield less than one kiloton.
+The M388 nuclear projectile had a version of the American W54 warhead, which was a very small fission device with a yield of less than one kiloton.
 The W54 weighed approximately 23 kg, it has a selectable yield which was equal to 10/20 tons.
 This is very close to the minimum size and yield for a fission warhead.
 The complete round weighed only 34 kg.

-The W54 warhead likely was an almost minimum diameter for a sphere implosion device (the Americans conducted tests of a 25 cm implosion system however).
+The W54 warhead likely was an almost minimum diameter for a sphere implosion device (the Americans conducted tests of a 25 cm implosion system, however).